Kanye Now Says He Never Said Slavery Was a Choice, It Just Sounds Like He Did

 Kanye adds that artists should be allowed to operate like children, simply reactionary.
 “Having a political opinion that’s overly informed, it’s like knowing how to dress, as opposed to being a child — ‘I like this,’” he says.
 “We need to be able to be in situations where you can be irresponsible.
 That’s one of the great privileges of an artist.
 An artist should be irresponsible in a way — a 3-year-old.”

 Elsewhere in the interview, it’s revealed that Kim brought in motivational speaker Tony Robbins for an intervention early last year when Kanye was seriously contemplating suicide.
-Of that dark period, Kanye says: “Oh yeah, I’ve thought about killing myself all the time.
+Kanye says of that dark period: “Oh yeah, I’ve thought about killing myself all the time.
 It’s always a option and [expletive].
 Like Louis C.K. said: I flip through the manual.
 I weigh all the options.”

 Kanye ends the interview reflecting on the idea that he has seemingly managed to dodge cancel culture, which he doesn’t believe in, because his album still debuted at No 1.
 “Half that audience that was there last night, half the people that are listening to the album are supposed to not listen to the album right now,” he says.
 “I’m canceled.
 I’m canceled because I didn’t cancel Trump.”
 He adds that he’ll never lose support of black people: “Like I said, wouldn’t leave.
 Like yes, got a bunch of different opinions.
 You’re not always going to agree, but they’re not going to leave.”